takacsmark/flask-sql-ci-docker/README.md

 ## Purpose and disclaimer

-This repository was created for Docker learning, a step-by-step guide to build this repository is described [here](https://takacsmark.com/get-started-with-docker-in-your-projects-through-examples/).
+This repository was created for Docker learning, a sa detailed tutorial to build this repository is described in [my book](https://takacsmark.com/get-started-with-docker-in-your-projects-through-examples/){:target="_blank"}.

 The repo contains a basic production configuration and was lightly tested in production.
 If you are using this repo in production you are welcome to contribute.